otator/reading-notes/read_36.md

   `No, I am done.`

-to push the changes you done to the clould, execute the following command
+to push the changes you done to the cloud, execute the following command

 `amplify push`